 For faculty without benefits, absences of four or fewer consecutive semesters for reasons that would meet the qualifications for family leave under the Family Medical Leave Act.

 Periods of three consecutive semesters without appointments due to unavailability of work as determined by the Administration.
+(This provision is not applicable to eligibility for continuing appointments—see 21.9.2)

 Absence of four or fewer consecutive semesters for the purpose of professional development as recommended by the Department Chair and approved by the Dean.